Frequently Asked Questions

 How is my financial aid determined?

 We will use your FAFSA results to award your financial aid.
-The standard formula is: Cost of Attendance (tuition/fees room/board, books/supplies, transportation, misc) – Expected Family Contribution (FAFSA results) = Your Financial Need.
+The standard formula is: Cost of Attendance (tuition/fees room/board, books/supplies, transportation, misc) – Student Aid Index (FAFSA results) = Your Financial Need.
 Your financial need determines the amount and type of financial aid you will receive.

 Why is our family contribution so high?

-Your Expected Family Contribution (EFC) is based on your completion of the FAFSA.
-A formula established by the U.S Department of Education determines the EFC, which includes adjusted gross income, savings, retirement accounts, assets and business, etc. If you feel there has been a significant income or family change since you completed the FAFSA, a special circumstance form can be submitted with supporting documents.
+Your Student Aid Index (SAI) is based on your completion of the FAFSA.
+A formula established by the U.S Department of Education determines the SAI, which includes adjusted gross income, savings, retirement accounts, assets and business, etc. If you feel there has been a significant income or family change since you completed the FAFSA, a special circumstance form can be submitted with supporting documents.
 A committee will review the circumstance and rule on a decision.

 How do I receive work study earnings?